Margarete Steffin

-Margarete Emilie Charlotte Steffin (21 March 1908 – 4 June 1941) was a German actress and writer, one of Bertold Brecht's closest collaborators, as well as a prolific translator from Russian and Scandinavian languages.
+Margarete Emilie Charlotte Steffin (21 March 1908, Rummelsburg – 4 June 1941, Moscow) was a German actress and writer, one of Bertolt Brecht's closest collaborators, as well as a prolific translator from Russian and Scandinavian languages.

 Biography

-Born to a proletarian family, at the age of fourteen she went to work for the phone company but her interest in Social Democratic politics got her fired.
-She worked in publishing and agitprop theatre, and became secretary of the party's Lehreverband (1930) and worked at the Rote Revue.
+Born to a working-class family, at the age of fourteen she went to work for the phone company but her interest in Social Democratic politics got her fired.
+She worked in publishing and communist youth agitprop theatre and worked at the Rote Revue.
 In 1931, she took a diction class from Brecht's wife Helene Weigel and became his lover.
 She was introduced to the Theater am Schiffbauerdamm, playing a maid in Die Mutter (1932).

 In 1933, Brecht and Weigel went into exile in Denmark.
 Though soon replaced as Brecht's lover by Ruth Berlau, Steffin entered an arranged marriage to a Danish citizen to stay as Brecht's secretary and followed the Brechts to Finland and Moscow when war broke out.
-She died from tuberculosis (diagnosed already in 1931) while awaiting an American visa.
+She died from tuberculosis (diagnosed already in 1931) in Moscow while awaiting an American visa.
 Brecht wrote six short poems on hearing of her death, eventually published together as Nach dem Tod meiner Mitarbeiterin M. S. The second reads: